Bounds Green tube station: Improvements

 The station was refurbished in 2007 as part of Transport for London's £10 billion Investment Programme.
 The works were carried out at night and in a series of weekend closures.
 This work involved the restoration of heritage features and included the upgrading of CCTV cameras, retiling and decorating the station, repairs to the roof and exterior, platform resurfacing and the installation of Help Points.
 New train indicators were installed.
 The station was restored to its original condition, complete with red tiled borders.
 The cable trays above the frieze level are grey.
 The ticket hall has been retiled light and dark grey with wooden doors to station accommodation revarnished.

-Services and connections
+Services

+Bounds Green station is on the Piccadilly line between Wood Green to the west and Arnos Grove to the east.
 Train frequencies vary throughout the day, but generally operate every 2–5 minutes between 06:53 and 00:59 eastbound, and between 05:27 and 00:09 westbound.

+Connections

-The station is served by London Bus routes 102, 184, 221 and 299, and also by night route N91.
+The station is also served by London Bus routes 102, 184, 221 and 299, and also by night route N91.